-“If you consume too much animal protein you increase your risk of cardiovascular disease and cancer a lot.
+“If you consume too much animal protein, you increase your risk of cardiovascular disease and cancer a lot.
 If you consume too much protein from any source … eventually you can blow out your kidneys so it’s a dangerous practice in many ways.”

-Popper interview: time slot breakdown
+Time slot breakdown

 Here are some of the key questions covered in Dr Poppa’s 1hr 20min interview.
 The interview has been set to commence at the first time slot.
 The following time slots have been added to show the range of questions covered.